shil-me/gh-templates/README.md

 These are templates to fill out Issues or Pull Requests.
 This repository will contain all github related code.
 It is meant to be included as a submodule under `.github`.

+**features**

+- [ ] Collection of issue and pr templates that can be imported as a submodule anywhere
+- [ ] Independent `.github` to maintain and evolve this repository
+- [ ] Update script that can be run to bring submodules to current release
+- [ ] Bash scripts to generate new templates via [interactive] cli

 ## Usage

 - Installing